osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Health/device-status-for-structuredDataFiles.md

 # Device status

-The device status indicates the health of the component and whether it is currently communicating properly with the data source.
+The device status indicates the health of this component and if it is currently communicating properly with the data source.
 This time-series data is stored within a PI point or OCS stream, depending on the endpoint type.

-The StructuredDataFiles adapter sends a status value of `Good` when all configured StructuredDataFiles devices respond within the specified timeout.
-When a StructuredDataFiles device fails to process file to more than one **AllowedConsecutiveFailedRequests**,  it is considered disconnected and a `DeviceInError` status is sent.
-For more information, see [PI Adapter for StructuredDataFiles data source configuration](xref:PIAdapterforStructuredDataFilesDataSourceConfiguration).
-For any individual device that transitions from connected to disconnected and vice versa, an appropriate status is sent.
-If there are one or more disconnected devices, `DeviceInError` is sent; if all devices are connected, `Good` is sent.
+During healthy steady-state operation, a value of Good is expected.

 | Property                          | Type                                 | description                    |
 |-----------------------------------|--------------------------------------|--------------------------------|